Essential Details About ASVAB Registration

 - Base Educational Office

-You can register for the ASVAB test at your school.
-If you are in the 10th, 11th, or 12th grade, you can consult your counselor who can complete the ASVAB registration requirements for the Career Exploration Program.
+You can register for this test in your school.
+If you are in 10th, 11th, or 12th grade, you can discuss with your counselor who can complete the ASVAB registration formalities for the Career Exploration Program.
 The program will give you an idea about your preparedness for the test.

 There are about 65 MEPS in the United States and Puerto Rico.
 If you are interested in joining the military services, you will need to contact a recruiter from the MEPS in your locality.
 In order to find your nearest MEPS or a recruiter, perform the following steps: